 Hear the story of restoring a golf course into the sprawling native grasslands they are today and the species that share it with us.
 Known as one of the best dog walking trails and sunset viewing spots on the island, come find new things to appreciate about this island treasure.

-Join us for a guided walk around the bogs and forests of Windswept, a recently decommissioned organic cranberry bog at the very start of a restoration journey back into a useful and productive wetland.
+Join us for a guided walk around the bogs and forests of Windswept, a retired organic cranberry bog on a restoration journey back into more functioning wetland.
 Hear about the ecological history in the making for this island favorite and the cranberry culture that helped to sustain the families of Nantucket after the whaling era.